 The Chinese visitor is very different to holidaymakers from the USA or the European continent, and, through workshops with COTRI, Newbridge Silverware has been provided with a genuine insight that will help to accommodate Chinese visitors coming to the Showrooms, Silver Restaurant and the iconic museum, MOSI.

-The Chinese Tourist Welcome is the official certified travel service standard and platform recognised by the Chinese Travel Authority, and to achieve this Newbridge Silverware took part in a training workshop that focuses on how front of house staff and marketing personnel can meet the needs and expectations of those travelling from China.
+To achieve the award Newbridge Silverware took part in a training workshop that focuses on how front of house staff and marketing personnel can meet the needs and expectations of those travelling from China.
 Participants in the workshop also had to undertake a written test as part of the individual certification process.

 The Chinese tourism market is the most lucrative in the world right now, with 116 million outbound crossings from China in 2014, while they also spend the largest amount of money on their travels.
 Recently, James Kenny from Tourism Ireland spoke of the lucrative nature of the Chinese tourism market and said, “The potential of the Chinese outbound travel market is significant, with Chinese travellers expected to take some 200 million trips overseas by 2020.
 Currently, four million Chinese travel to Europe annually and Tourism Ireland is working hard to win a greater share of that business for Ireland.”